evantwout/web/source/installation.rst

 Obtaining the code
 ------------------

 The code is available from https://github.com/bempp/bempp.

-To check it out, use ``git clone git://github.com/bempp/bempp.git``.
+To download the code, you need to have the Git version control system (`<http://git-scm.com>`_) installed.
+To get the (stable) version 1.0 of the library, execute ``git clone -b release_1.0 git://github.com/bempp/bempp.git`` from the command line in an empty directory.
+To download the current development version, execute ``git clone git://github.com/bempp/bempp.git`` instead.

 Installation
 ------------